On-line approach to off-line coloring problems on graphs with geometric representations: Coloring algorithm for rectangle and subtree overlap graphs

 \begin{lemma} There is an on-line\/ $O_k((\log b)^{k-1})$-coloring algorithm in\/ $\gamABS(k,b)$. \end{lemma}

 \begin{lemma} There is an on-line\/ $O_k(\log b)$-coloring algorithm in\/ $\gamIOV(k,b)$. \end{lemma}

 \begin{lemma} There is an on-line\/ $O_k(1)$-coloring algorithm in\/ $\gamIOV_3(k)$. \end{lemma}

-For the next part of this section, we are in the setting of Lemma \ref{lem:clean-subtree-coloring}: a graph $G$ with relations $\includes$, $\overlaps$ and $\parallel$ is presented in the game $\gamABS(k,b)$.
-We are to color $G$ properly using $O_k((\log b)^{k-1})$ colors on-line.
+For the next part of this section, we forget the preceding context (in particular, the previous meaning of $G$) and adopt the setting of Lemma \ref{lem:clean-subtree-coloring}: a graph $G$ with relations $\includes$, $\overlaps$ and $\parallel$ is being presented in the game $\gamABS(k,b)$, and we are to color $G$ properly using $O_k((\log b)^{k-1})$ colors on-line.
 Whatever we show for $\gamABS(k,b)$ applies also to $\gamIOV(k,b)$, as the latter is more restrictive for Presenter.
-The proof of Lemma \ref{lem:overlap-game-coloring} will differ only in one part, where the use of a direct argument instead of induction will allow us to reduce the number of colors to $O_k(\log b)$.
+The proof of Lemma \ref{lem:overlap-game-coloring} will differ from the proof of Lemma \ref{lem:clean-subtree-coloring} only in one part, where the use of a direct argument instead of induction will allow us to reduce the number of colors to $O_k(\log b)$.
 The last part of that proof, which raises the number of colors from $O_k(1)$ to $O_k(\log b)$, can be omitted when we aim only at a triangle-free coloring, whence Lemma \ref{lem:overlap-game-K3-coloring} will follow.

-As the vertices of $G$ are being presented, we classify them as \emph{primary} or \emph{secondary} according to the following on-line rule: if there are $x,y\in V(G)$ such that $y$ is primary, $x\overlaps y$, $x\overlaps z$, and $y\includes z$, then $z$ is secondary; otherwise $z$ is primary.
-Let $P$ denote the set of primary vertices, built on-line during the game.
-For every $y\in P$, let $S(y)$ be the set containing $y$ and all secondary vertices $z$ such that $y\includes z$ and there is $x$ with $x\overlaps y$ and $x\overlaps z$, also built on-line during the game.
+As a new vertex $z$ of $G$ is presented, we classify it as \emph{primary} or \emph{secondary} according to the following on-line rule: if there are $x,y\in V(G)$ such that $y$ is primary, $x\overlaps y$, $x\overlaps z$, and $y\includes z$, then $z$ is secondary, otherwise $z$ is primary.
+Let $P$ denote the set of primary vertices, being built on-line during the game.
+For every $y\in P$, let $S(y)$ be the set containing $y$ and all secondary vertices $z$ such that $y\includes z$ and there is $x$ with $x\overlaps y$ and $x\overlaps z$, also being built on-line during the game.
 See Figure \ref{fig:abs-scenario} for an illustration.
 The following lemma will be used implicitly throughout the rest of this section.